COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

-The relative frequency of bone involvement in adults differs from that in children; the frequency of mandible involvement is 30% in adults and 7% in children, and the frequency of skull involvement is 21% in adults and 40% in children.[5,6,11,13] The frequencies of lesions in the vertebrae (13%), pelvis (13%), extremities (17%), and rib (6%) lesions in adults are similar to those found in children.
+The relative frequency of bone involvement in adults differs from that in children; the frequency of mandible involvement is 30% in adults and 7% in children, and the frequency of skull involvement is 21% in adults and 40% in children.[5,6,11,13] The frequencies of lesions in the vertebrae (13%), pelvis (13%), extremities (17%), and ribs (6%) in adults are similar to those found in children.

-Pulmonary LCH is more prevalent in smokers than in nonsmokers and the male to female ratio may be near unity depending on the incidence of smoking in the population studied.[7,8] Patients with pulmonary LCH usually present with a dry cough, dyspnea, or chest pain, although nearly 20% of adults with lung involvement have no symptoms.[9,10] Chest pain may indicate a spontaneous pneumothorax (10%–20% of adult pulmonary LCH cases).
-Pulmonary LCH can be diagnosed by bronchoscopy in about 50% of adult patients, as defined by characteristic CD1a immunostaining cells of greater than or equal to 5% of cells observed.
+Pulmonary LCH is more prevalent in smokers than in nonsmokers, and the male-to-female ratio is nearly 1:1, depending on the incidence of smoking in the population studied.[14,15] Patients with pulmonary LCH usually present with a dry cough, dyspnea, or chest pain, although nearly 20% of adults with lung involvement have no symptoms.[16,17] Chest pain may indicate a spontaneous pneumothorax (10%–20% of adult pulmonary LCH cases).

 The LCH cells in adult lung lesions were shown to be mature dendritic cells expressing high levels of the accessory molecules CD80 and CD86, unlike Langerhans cells (LCs) found in other lung disorders.
-In addition, pulmonary LCH in adults appears to be primarily a reactive process, rather than a clonal proliferation as seen in childhood LCH.
-However, BRAF V600E mutations have been demonstrated in up to two-thirds of pulmonary LCH lesions in adults, suggesting a clonal process in a significant proportion (25%–30%) of patients.
+Pulmonary LCH in adults has been considered a primarily reactive process, rather than a clonal proliferation, as seen in childhood LCH.
+However, ERK pathway mutations have been demonstrated in up to two-thirds of pulmonary LCH lesions in adults, suggesting a clonal process in a significant proportion of patients.[10,19]

-Liver involvement in adults has been reported in 27% of a series of adult patients with LCH and multiorgan disease.
-Hepatomegaly (48%) and liver enzyme abnormalities (61%) were present.
-CT and ultrasound imaging abnormalities are often found.
-The early histopathologic stage of liver LCH includes infiltration of CD1a+ cells and periductal fibrosis with inflammatory infiltrates with or without steatosis.
-The late stage is biliary tree sclerosis and treatment with ursodeoxycholic acid is suggested.
+The early histopathologic stage of liver LCH includes infiltration of CD1a-positive cells and periductal fibrosis with inflammatory infiltrates with or without steatosis.
+The late stage is biliary tree sclerosis; treatment with ursodeoxycholic acid is suggested.

-In a large series of patients from the Mayo Clinic, 31% had multisystem LCH compared with 69% registered on the Histiocyte Society adult registry; this likely reflects referral bias.[6,25] In the adult multisystem patients, the organs involved included the following:
+In a large series of patients from the Mayo Clinic, 31% had multisystem LCH compared with 69% registered on the Histiocyte Society adult registry; this likely reflects referral bias.[12,31] In the adult patients with multisystem disease, the sites of disease included the following:

-Standard Treatment Options
+Treatment Options for Adult LCH

 The lack of clinical trials limits the ability to make evidence-based recommendations for adult patients with Langerhans cell histiocytosis (LCH).

-Most investigators have previously recommended treatment according to the guidelines given above for standard treatment of children with Langerhans cell histiocytosis.
+Most investigators have previously recommended treatment according to the guidelines for the treatment of childhood LCH.
 It is unclear, however, whether adult LCH responds as well as the childhood form of the disease.
-In addition, the drugs used in the treatment of children are not as well-tolerated when used in adults.
+In addition, the drugs used in the treatment of children are not as well tolerated when used in adults.
 Excessive neurologic toxicity from vinblastine, for example, prompted closure of the LCH-A1 trial.
 Refer to the following sections of this summary for more information about the treatment of LCH in children:

 A consensus opinion reported on the evaluation and treatment of adult patients with LCH.
-Discussion continues, however, particularly with regard to optimal first-line therapy with some experienced clinicians preferring to start with vinblastine and prednisone and others with alternative therapy, such as single-agent cytosine arabinoside or cladribine.
+Discussion continues, particularly with regard to optimal first-line therapy, with some experienced clinicians preferring to start with vinblastine and prednisone and others with alternative therapy, such as single-agent cytarabine or cladribine.[Level of evidence: 3iiiC]